Gaudium (plant)

 Gaudium is a genus of 22 species of flowering plants in the myrtle family Myrtaceae previously included in Leptospermum.
 It was first formally described by Peter Gordon Wilson and Margaret M. Heslewood in the journal Taxon.
+Approximately 20 other plants previously considered Leptospermum were reclassified into 3 other genera: Aggreflorum, Leptospermopsis and Apectospermum.

+The name Gaudium is derived from the Latin for ‘joy’, named in homage to Joy Thompson.
+In 1989, she produced a complete revision of the genus Leptospermum.

 Species

 The following is a list of species accepted by the Plants of the World Online as at August 2024.